txje/Unicycler/README.md

 Reasons to __not__ use Unicycler:
    * You only have long reads, not Illumina reads (try [Canu](https://github.com/marbl/canu) instead).
    * Your Illumina reads are poor quality (Unicycler requires a good short read assembly graph – [more info here](#bad-illumina-reads)).
-   * You're assembling a large eukaryotic genome or a metagenome (Unicycler is designed for bacterial isolates).
+   * You're assembling a large eukaryotic genome or a metagenome (Unicycler is designed for small genomes like bacterial isolates).
    * Your Illumina reads and long reads are from different isolates.
    * You're very impatient (Unicycler is not as fast as alternatives).